Hobart FM: Programme philosophy

 Hobart FM's broadcasts are eclectic and broad ranging.
 Briefly, the station aims to cater for the information needs and music tastes of those not catered for by the commercial and public broadcasters in Hobart.
 From country to classical, soul music to psychedelia, classics from the 1960s to today's Top 40 hits, there is a large array of musical styles represented across the programme schedule, with special attention given to local artists and ethnic-language broadcasts.
 Hobart FM enables the voice of individuals and minority groups to be heard throughout the wider Hobart community.

 Broadcast area

 Hobart FM transmits its primary signal (96.1 MHz) from an antenna site on Mount Faulkner which allows for coverage in the Hobart City area, Sandy Bay through to Moonah, Glenorchy, Clarence including Lauderdale, Rokeby, South Arm, Municipality of Kingborough, Bridgewater, Gagebrook, Brighton, Sorell and Richmond with its signal reaching far beyond these points.
 Hobart FM also broadcasts on 92.1 MHz in the southern suburbs and Channel area, eliminating many of the "blackspots" created by Hobart's geographic layout.

 In 2019 it commenced broadcasting on Hobart's DAB+ service.

-It also streams its programs from its website, hobartfm.org.au and through various streaming aggregators.